Governor for selling Karachi economic potential in world

 The Federal government had already started the process of sharing Pakistan story with the main players in the world.
 Pakistan story is great.
 For this purpose, he added, government-cum-private sector delegations had visited London, New York and Dubai etc. and had received very positive response.

-He urged all the main political parities to give their ownership to Karachi and feel Karachiites that the parities were really concerned and serious to solve their social and economic issues.
+He urged all the main political parities to give their ownership to Karachi and make Karachiites feel that the parities were really concerned and serious to solve their social and economic issues.

 Being the Governor, he assured to be fair and equal to all the political parties in their efforts to reach out the people of Sindh.